aGHz/guides/python/micropy.md

 Component acceptability guidelines
 ==================================

-For a module to be deemed micro
+For a package to be deemed micro
 * it **must** have a very clearly defined scope of functionality and **must not** overstep it
 * it **must** have an atomic scope of functionality, at some reasonable level of detail
 * it **should** have proper documentation